Matt Maiellaro

-Matthew Gerard Maiellaro (born August 17, 1966) is an American filmmaker, musician and voice actor.
-He is the co-creator and writer of the cult animated Adult Swim shows, Aqua Teen Hunger Force and Perfect Hair Forever, and the creator of 12 oz.
+Matthew Gerard Maiellaro is an American television writer, producer, musician and voice actor.
+He is best known for his work on Cartoon Network and especially its nighttime programming block Adult Swim, serving as the co-creator and writer of the cult animated series Aqua Teen Hunger Force, Perfect Hair Forever, and the creator of 12 oz.
 Mouse.

-Prior to his work on Aqua Teen Hunger Force, Maiellaro was a producer and writer for Space Ghost Coast to Coast since the show's inception in 1994.
+Prior to his work on Aqua Teen Hunger Force, Maiellaro was a producer and writer for Space Ghost Coast to Coast at Williams Street since the show's inception in 1994.
 Maiellaro met friend and future writing partner, Dave Willis, when he came on as a staff writer in 1995.
 The two have since made a few short independent films together, most notably the live-action short A Day Off, which follows a Michael Myers puppet and documents what he does on his day off from murder.

 In 2000, Maiellaro and Willis created a spin-off from Space Ghost Coast to Coast – Aqua Teen Hunger Force.
 Seven years later, Maiellaro and Willis released a full-length Aqua Teen Hunger Force feature film on April 13, 2007.
 His writing is characterized by surreal humour and at times, a total disregard for traditional forms of storytelling.